Palais Galliera Paris — Fashion Museum & Temporary Exhibitions

 TLC Paris Tip+

-Build your visit like an editorial: 1) check the current show, 2) book a calm time slot, 3) finish with a walk toward Palais de Tokyo / the Seine.
-Galliera is best when you let the exhibition set the tempo.
+Build your visit like an editorial: 1) check the current show, 2) book a calm time slot, 3) pause at Les Petites Mains, then continue toward Palais de Tokyo, Trocadéro, or Avenue Montaigne.

 Set between Trocadéro, Avenue du Président Wilson, and the elegant streets leading toward Avenue Montaigne, Palais Galliera occupies a refined 19th-century palace with a distinctly contemporary curatorial vision.
 While the architecture remains classical, the exhibitions inside are sharply modern, treating fashion as a cultural, social, and physical language rather than a decorative art.